osirislab/PwnAdventure/README.md

 To setup PwnAdventure 3 with CTFd:

-1. Run `python import.py <PwnAdventure 3.2018-01-08.zip> challenges` from the CTFd source directory and point to the appropriate zip file in the 3/ directory.
+1. Run `python import.py PwnAdventure 3.2018-01-08.zip challenges` from the CTFd source directory and point to the appropriate zip file in the 3/ directory.

-2. Run a PwnAdventure 3 server: *Note this is not currently working*
+2. Run a PwnAdventure 3 server:

+*Note this is not currently working but the original PwnAdventure 3 servers are still running*

 ```bash
 cd 3/